hjbhu6/yvertx/core_manual_yeti.md

 It's a very common use case to want to read the entire body in one go, so vert.x allows a `bodyHandler` to be set on the response object.

 The body handler is called only once when the *entire* response body has been read.

 *Beware of doing this with very large responses since the entire response body will be stored in memory.*

 Here's an example using `bodyHandler`:

     client = yvertx.createHttpClient 'foo.com:80';

-    yvertx.getHttpNow client '/some-uri' [:] do resp:
+    yvertx.httpRequest client '/some-uri' [] do resp:
-        yvertx.bodyHandler resp do body:
+        yvertx.cleintBodyHandler resp do body:
             log.info("The total body reveived was \(body#length())");
         done
    done;

-And there is even a simpler form
+And there is even a simpler form:

+### Executing the Request immidiately and receiving the body

+To get the body and execute the request in one go use the `httpRequestNow` function.
+It works like the `httpRequest` function but executes the the request immidately and gets the body content.

     client = yvertx.createHttpClient "localhost:8080";

+    yvertx.httpRequestNow client (Post '/some-path/') []
+        \case of
+        None ex: logger#error("An excpetion happended \(ex)");
+        Some {response, body}:
+            logger#info(
+                "Got a response, status code: \(resp#statusCode)");
+        done;

+If the request was succesful Some HttpClientResponse and a Buffer containing the body will be given to the handler.
+If an excpetion was raised with HttpClientRequest#exceptionHandler or HttpClientResponse#excpetionHandler from the java-api than a None Exception will be given.

+The httpRequestNow method will in this case also not end the request.

+If you want to manipulate the HttpClientRequest before sending it use the WithRequest option.

+    client = yvertx.createHttpClient "localhost:8080";

+    yvertx.httpRequestNow client (Post '/some-path/')
+        [WithRequest do req: req#setTimeout(2000)]
-    yvertx.getHttpBodyNow client "/some-path" ["Header":"foo"] \case of
+        \case of
-        None ex: logger#error("Ohh an exception has append");
+        None ex: logger#error("An excpetion happended \(ex)");
-        Some {buffer, resp}:
+        Some {response, body}:
-            logger#info("Got a response with content: \(buffer#length())");
-    esac;
+            logger#info(
+                "Got a response, status code: \(resp#statusCode)");
+        done;

+In this case the httpRequestNow function will exeucte the given function before invoking the end method.

 ## Pumping Requests and Responses, 100-Continue Handling, HTTPS